alexakreizinger/styleguidetemplate/index.md

 TL;DR: A combination of YAML files, include tags, and Liquid variables that essentially turn your style ruleset into a mini database.
 (This is somehow both more complicated and less complicated than it sounds, but don't worry—I've already brute-forced my way through Jekyll's idiosyncrasies so you don't have to.)

 ### Style rules and YAML
-Lists of style rules are stored in a series of YAML files in the [`_data/stylerules/`](https://github.com/alexakreizinger/styleguidetemplate/tree/main/_data/stylerules) directory.
+Rulesets are stored in a series of YAML files in the [`_data/stylerules/`](https://github.com/alexakreizinger/styleguidetemplate/tree/main/_data/stylerules) directory.
 For example, a basic ruleset file called `punctuation.yml` might look like this:

 ```
 description: Rules about punctuation.